The Pearl Sister

 Journey to the dusty plains of Central Australia in The Pearl Sister, the fourth book in the number one bestselling Seven Sisters series by Lucinda Riley.
 A spellbinding story of love and loss, inspired by the mythology of the famous star constellation.

-CeCe D’Aplièse has never felt she fitted in anywhere.
-Following the death of her father, the elusive billionaire Pa Salt – so-called by the six daughters he adopted from around the globe and named after the Seven Sisters star cluster – she finds herself at breaking point.
+CeCe D’Aplièse, in her mid-twenties, has never felt she fitted in anywhere.
+Following the death of her father, the elusive billionaire Pa Salt – so-called by the six daughters he adopted from around the globe – she finds herself at breaking point.
 Dropping out of art college, CeCe watches as Star, her beloved sister, distances herself to follow her new love, leaving her completely alone.

 When CeCe finally reaches the searing heat of the Red Centre of Australia, she begins the search for her past.
 As something deep within her responds to the energy of the area and the ancient culture of the Aboriginal people, her creativity reawakens once more.
 With help from those she meets on her journey, CeCe begins to believe that this wild, vast continent could offer her something she never thought possible: a sense of belonging, and a home . . .